Gretchen Ho

+Personal life

+Ho was born to James and Annie Ho.
+She is the only daughter among four siblings.

+Ho was previously in a relationship with host and actor Robi Domingo from 2012 to 2017.

 Career

 Volleyball

 She played varsity volleyball in high school for Immaculate Conception Academy-Greenhills.
 While in college, she played for Ateneo De Manila University for 5 years.
 She also played professional volleyball for two years, suiting up for the Petron Trail Blazers in the Philippine Super Liga from 2013 to 2015, as well as the PSL Beach Volleyball Cup in 2015.
 She is one of the co-founders of Beach Volleyball Republic.